quinn-toogood/battleship/README.md

 # Battleship State Machine

 This project was created by Quinn Toogood in support of their application to the BBC.
-This codebase contains a state machine that manages a game of battleship
+This codebase contains a state machine that manages a game of battleship.

 ## Setup and Build